awsdocs/aws-cloudtrail-user-guide/doc_source/receive-cloudtrail-log-files-from-multiple-regions.md

 # Receiving CloudTrail Log Files from Multiple Regions<a name="receive-cloudtrail-log-files-from-multiple-regions"></a>

 You can configure CloudTrail to deliver log files from multiple regions to a single S3 bucket for a single account\.
 For example, you have a trail in the US West \(Oregon\) Region that is configured to deliver log files to a S3 bucket, and a CloudWatch Logs log group\.
 When you apply the trail to all regions, CloudTrail creates a new trail in all other regions\.
 This trail has the original trail configuration\.
 CloudTrail delivers log files to the same S3 bucket and CloudWatch Logs log group\.
+As long as CloudTrail has permissions to write to an S3 bucket, the bucket for a multi\-region trail does not have to be in the trail's home region\.

 **To receive CloudTrail log files from multiple regions**